Prosecutors paint Ross Harris as an unfaithful husband who wanted a child-free life

 Harris never called 911, and when an officer told him to get off his phone, he refused and even said, “F*** you” before an officer took his phone and handcuffed him, the detective said.

-He also said that Harris told police he couldn’t reach anyone on his telephone, but phone records show that Harris made three calls after he discovered his son’s body – including one with his employer that lasted six minutes, Stoddard said.
+He also alleged that Harris told police he couldn’t reach anyone on his telephone, but phone records show that Harris made three calls after he discovered his son’s body, and one between him and his employer lasted six minutes, Stoddard said.

 “He was crying.
 He was hollering,” Madden testified, recounting the father saying, “Oh, my God!
 Oh, my God, my son is dead!”